mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 Cartridges become very hot when used, so it is standard practice to eject them from the weapon in the manner of a standard firearm.
-Those that retain cartridges require less moving parts but are more prone to accidents; non- ejecting cartridge energy weapons gain Hazardous -2.
+Those that retain cartridges require less moving parts but are more prone to accidents; non-ejecting cartridge energy weapons gain Hazardous -2.
 A cartridge holder does not have to be in the weapon, though it must be connected to it by a cable.
 Cartridge costs and weights are based on the type of cartridge.